gangfunction/catchvbackend/CONTRIBUTING.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [INSERT EMAIL ADDRESS].
-All complaints will be reviewed and investigated and will imageResult in a response that is deemed necessary and appropriate to the circumstances.
+All complaints will be reviewed and investigated and will imageResponse in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.